IN THE MOUNTAINS OF FIRE

-“I like to think of myself as a Christian, though not of the Chaplain’s variety.
+“I like to think of myself as a Christian, though not of the Pastor’s variety.
 Something more liberal.”

 George laughs softly, and his visible laughter puffs upon the icy air.
 “Can there be such a thing, a Liberal Christian?
-The Chaplain says that they’re competing religions.”
+The Pastor says that they’re competing religions.”

 “The Chaplain was a drunk.”
 And I take a long drag on my cigarette.
 Funny how it can feel so good in the chest, when on another level my body recognizes it as poison.